By Farooq A. Kperogi, Ph.D.

 Glottochronologists and lexicostaticians (linguists who trace how languages emerge, evolve and branch out) typically use something called “basic vocabulary” to map the genetic relationship between and among languages, and to determine "ancestor languages," also called "mother languages," and derivatives from the ancestor languages, often called "descendant languages" or "daughter languages."
 No linguist has ever established even a remote genetic relationship between English and Yoruba, much less designate Yoruba as the “ancestor language” from which English is a “descendant language.”

-In the classification of the world’s languages, Yoruba belongs to the Atlanta-Congo branch of the Niger- Congo language family—in common with many languages in west and central Africa.
-Niger-Congo languages are characterized by, among other features, tonality, nasality, noun class system, etc. which is absent in many other language families in the world, including English.
+In the classification of the world’s languages, Yoruba belongs to the Atlantic-Congo branch of the Niger- Congo language family—in common with many languages in west and central Africa.
+Niger-Congo languages are characterized by, among other features, tonality, nasality, noun class system, etc. which are absent in many other language families in the world, including English.